-- For The relationship between the expert and the teachers was good.
+- The relationship between the expert and the teachers was good.
 One teacher worked a bit more independently.
-All the teachers had one problem and that was the implementation of RMA with their students. - Fig. The teachers felt motivated when they saw the appreciation and the change in their students.
-In addition to that, participation in the workshops and seminars

-(like in Istanbul) has an added value to them, it gave them a boost to continue their work and to do it better.

-- Figure 1: Their question was, How to Continue?
+All the teachers had one problem and that was the implementation of RMA with their students. - The teachers felt motivated when they saw the appreciation and the change in their students.
+In addition to that, participation in the workshops and seminars (like in Istanbul) has an added value to them, it gave them a boost to continue their work and to do it better. - Frame Their question was, How to Continue?
 What is next? - The teachers were happy with the certificate that was given to them in Istanbul.
 It is important for their portfolios (personal level) and it was a kind of legitimation for their hard work to show to their school headmasters (formal legitimation).

 - Some teachers showed dedication and motivation towards the project more than others.
 That's why the two teachers (Isabel & Fabienne) were chosen to come to Istanbul and not the rest.
 These two teachers believed truly in the methods and saw a future in using them; while the other two teachers did not profile deep interest, did not discuss the future implementations.
-In short they did not have ownership and did not deeply believe in the methods. - Fig. The teachers were happy with the certificate that was given to them in Istanbul.
+In short they did not have ownership and did not deeply believe in the methods. - The teachers were happy with the certificate that was given to them in Istanbul.

-- From The relationship between the teachers and the expert was very good.
+- The relationship between the teachers and the expert was very good.
 The teachers felt comfortable to express themselves.
-Their fears and their success moments with their students. - From the expert regarding their lesson plans and implementations. - From They were advised by the expert when needed, they even proposed their own variations of the implementation that best suited their students and the topics being dealt with. - > The teachers were motivated and encouraged through the positive impact some methods had on their students, especially in dealing with problems and situations of crisis. - Fig. The teachers were happy with the certificate that was given to them in Istanbul.
+Their fears and their success moments with their students. - The teachers cooperated with each other when possible.
+They had continuous followup from the expert regarding their lesson plans and implementations. - From the topics being the topics being dealt with. - The teachers were motivated and encouraged through the positive impact some methods had on their students, especially in dealing with problems and situations of crisis. - From The teachers were happy with the certificate that was given to them in Istanbul.

-- >> The relationship between the teachers and the expert was good.
+- The relationship between the teachers and the expert was good.
 The teachers felt comfortable to express themselves.
-Their fears and their success moments with their students. - For the teachers cooperated with each other when needed.
-They planned and shared their experiences and consulted with the expert regarding doubts and uncertainties. - From The expert had several meetings with the teachers at and outside their schools. - From The expert was in contact with the school principals to further facilitate the piloting of the NFL methods and RMA.
+Their fears and their success moments with their students. - The teachers cooperated with each other when needed.
+They planned and shared their experiences and consulted with the expert regarding doubts and uncertainties. - Fig. 7 The expert had several meetings with the teachers at and outside their schools. - The expert was in contact with the school principals to further facilitate the piloting of the NFL methods and RMA.

-- From The relationship between the teachers and the expert was good.
-The teachers felt comfortable to express themselves and ask for assistance when needed. - The teachers cooperated with each other while using the NFL methods, they fixed their teaching hours in order to facilitate the success of the sessions. - From The NFL expert introduced the methods to other teachers at the school. - The school principal together with the expert and teachers had meetings to discuss future plans to integrate the methods in the school.
+- The relationship between the teachers and the expert was good.
+The teachers felt comfortable to express themselves and ask for assistance when needed. - The teachers cooperated with each other while using the NFL methods, they fixed their teaching hours in order to facilitate the success of the sessions. - For the NFL expert introduced the methods to other teachers at the school. - The school principal together with the expert and teachers had meetings to discuss future plans to integrate the methods in the school.

-- From The relationship between the teachers and the expert was good.
+The relationship between the teachers and the expert was good.
 The teachers felt comfortable to express themselves.
-Their fears and their success moments with their students. - Fig. The teachers cooperated with each other and with the expert when needed. - From The expert had meetings with the teachers when needed to clarify uncertainties. - Fig. The teachers were happy with the certificate given to them in Istanbul.
+Their fears and their success moments with their students.

+- From The teachers cooperated with each other and with the expert when needed. - From The expert had meetings with the teachers when needed to clarify uncertainties. - > The teachers were happy with the certificate given to them in Istanbul.

-2. General challenges in implementing the methods
+2. General challenges in implementing the methodsarma